What Really Causes Inequality?

 Hear No Evil

 When deeply held beliefs are threatened, our tendency is to conveniently ignore the arguments of those who disagree with us.
 Emboldened by our ideology, we give much consideration to the real evil we see in others but dismiss as imaginary the evil they see in us.
-We validate our arguments by focusing only on the facts that support our case or by drawing inferences while neglecting facts that undermine our worldview.
+We validate our arguments by focusing only on the facts that support our case while neglecting facts that undermine our worldview.
 And so, with civil discourse a thing of the past, we speak evil of others.

 Wealth and income inequality reveal the natural outcomes of human action, both good and evil.